Hollywood Remains to Be Seen

 * * *

-In 2008, the National Transportation Safety Board (NTSB) had been recommending for decades an automatic braking system on rail lines, to prevent the type of collision that happened in Chatsworth.
-The NTSB also recommended video cameras in locomotive control cabs,
+In 2008, the NTSB had been recommending for decades an automatic braking system on rail lines, to prevent the type of collision that happened in Chatsworth.
+The NTSB also recommended video cameras in locomotive control cabs, but the Brotherhood of Locomotive Engineers and Trainmen challenged the cameras in court, claiming that they were an invasion of privacy and wouldn't prevent accidents.

 Within weeks after the Chatsworth collision, Congress passed legislation requiring a nationwide system of "Positive Train Control" (PTC).
 Using GPS signals, the system can automatically monitor every train moving anywhere in the country, slow it down if it's moving too fast, and stop it if it runs through a signal.

-The legislation, called the Rail Safety Improvement Act, was signed into law by President George Bush in October 2008.
+The legislation, called the Rail Safety Improvement Act, was signed into law by President George Bush in October 2008 -- one month after the fatal collision in Chatsworth.

 * * *